uclahs-cds/metapipeline-DNA/README.md

 | `uclahs_cds_wgs` | boolean | yes | Whether global job number and submission limits should be applied.
 Default: `true` |
 | `global_rate_limit` | integer | yes | Time in minutes between submission of any WGS jobs.
 Default: 90 |

+### Pipeline selection

+Pipeline selection is controlled by the `requested_pipelines` parameter.
+Given the list of requested pipelines, metapipeline-DNA will automatically identify any necessary dependencies and enable them for the run.

+Pipeline selection follows some default behaviors:

+- When given BAM input, the default pipeline selector will perform conversion to FASTQ, re-align the FASTQs, and perform recalibration.
+This default behavior can be disabled with the `override_realignment` and `override_recalibrate_bam` parameters.
+With `override_realignment`, the back-conversion to FASTQ and re-alignment will be disabled.
+With `override_recalibrate_bam`, recalibration of the BAM using recalibrate-BAM will be disabled.
+- When SNV or CNA calls are given as inputs, metapipeline-DNA will automatically disable the call-sSNV and call-sCNA pipelines, respectively, and use the given inputs for call-SRC.
+This behavior can be controlled by `override_src_precursor_disable` to let metapipeline-DNA run the call-sSNV and call-sCNA pipelines to generate inputs for call-SRC using the BAM or FASTQ inputs. **Note**: This option only has an effect in the case of mixed inputs being provided as the call-sSNV and call-sCNA pipelines require sequencing data as inputs.

 ### Pipeline-specific params